intellicar/StandardAPIDoc/StandardAPIDoc.md

 - The word "last" in the context of some data (example: last location status), refers to the last available data from an entity (vehicle).
 This data could be from a minute ago or from a year ago depending on various factors.
-- Some APIs are limited/restricted to the **availability of the data**.
+- Some APIs are subject to the **availability of the data**.
-  These APIs are marked as **Restricted** right below the API group heading.
+- These APIs are marked as **Restricted** right below the API group heading.

 ## Common API parameters defined
 - `vehicleno` - Represents the vehicle registration number